 Mass Shooting Statistics

-There is often the claim that mass shootings would not go down if stricter guidelines to obtain a firearm is ever implemented.
-However, that might not be the case, as gun violence statistics indicate that between 1982 and 2012, 61 mass murders took place with firearms (a mass murder is defined as four or more individuals killed in the same location or by the same group of people over a short period of time) took place.
+There is often the claim that mass shootings would go down if stricter guidelines to obtain a firearm is ever implemented.
+However, that might not be the case, as gun violence statistics indicate that between 1982 and 2012, 61 mass murders took place with firearms (a mass murder is defined as four or more individuals killed in the same location or by the same group of people over a short period of time).
 Of these 61 mass murders, 49 obtained their weapons legally while only 11 did not.
 Authorities are not sure about one of the shootings and how the individual obtained their firearms.

 While gun violence is not necessarily unique to the United States, it is unique to the rest of the world.
 In fact, over the last 50 years, 15 of the 25 worst mass shootings in the entire world have taken place in the United States.
 The only other country to appear on the list is Finland, with two shootings.
 On top of this, of the 11 deadliest shootings in United States history, five have taken place since 2007.
 This means, of the 25 worst shootings in the history of the world (outside of war), five have taken place in the United States in the last seven years.
 This makes the United States one of the most violent industrialized nation in the entire world.
 Assault deaths have dipped in the United States over the past three decades though, as in 1979, nearly 10 deaths per 100,000 individuals took place in the US, while this number is down to around five.
-Of course, the average for the rest of the world, depending on the nation looked at, size anywhere from just under two to slightly over zero per 100,000.
+Of course, the average for the rest of the world, depending on the nation looked at, is anywhere from just under two to slightly over zero per 100,000.

-In terms of location, gun control statistics points to the southern United States as the most violent region in all of the US.
+In terms of location, gun control statistics point to the southern United States as the most violent region in all of the US.
 Over seven assault deaths per 100,000 take place in the south.
 The next highest is, as of recently, the Midwest, which is just over five.
 The West is about 4.75, while the Northeast sits at around 4.25 per 100,000 individuals.
 The Harvard Injury Control Research Center has looked over all of the mass shootings and shooting statistics, along with gun ownership, and has found that more guns generally means more homicides in the United States.
 This also tends to hold true in different countries around the world as well, so nations with more guns are also more likely to see higher gun violence.

 Statistics show that states with stricter gun control laws tend to have fewer deaths from gun violence.
 The study showed that more stress, immigration, mental illness and higher population did not lead to more deaths but instead, states with more gun control laws typically had fewer shootings and deaths from gun related violence than other states.
 Florida and Texas, for example, are the only Southern States outside of North Carolina and Virginia to have some sort of firearm law in place, and they have the lowest number of shootings.
-Minnesota, Wisconsin, Illinois and Iowa all have regulations in place in the Midwest, and these states have the lowest in the region (Michigan is slightly higher, but this is believed to be related more towards the significant downtown of the economy due to the loss of automotive jobs and a high unemployment rate than its lack of gun control).
-In the Northeast, New York has the lowest percentage of gun violence, and it also, along with California possess the strictest gun registration laws in the country.
+Minnesota, Wisconsin, Illinois and Iowa all have regulations in place in the Midwest, and these states have the lowest in the region (Michigan is slightly higher, but this is believed to be related more to the significant downtown of the economy due to the loss of automotive jobs and a high unemployment rate than its lack of gun control).
+In the Northeast, New York has the lowest percentage of gun violence, and it also, along with California, possesses the strictest gun registration laws in the country.
 California also has the lowest percentage of gun violence in the West as well.

 While gun control statistics appear to showcase the reduction of gun related violence, it is not a popular topic, as actually 54 percent of Americans want less strict gun laws.
 All of this comes down to how someone believes and even interprets the Second Amendment, which is actually about bearing arms in order to uphold the militia (which is based on the English Bill of Rights from the 1600s).
 However, the debate is going to continue as to what exactly needs to be done to correct the violence.